fmnxl/fruit-republic/README.md

 - `npm start` runs the app in dev mode
 - `npm run build` builds and minifies the app
 - `npm run test` runs tests using jest
+- `npm run deploy` builds and deploys to gh-pages

 # Approach